-So far three things could be learned from the observed shift in proton scattering: First, the different F-Spin character of the FSS and MSS in 92 Zr has been proven on an alternative way independent from transition matrix elements.
+So far three things could be learned from the observed shift in proton scattering: First, the different isospin character of the FSS and MSS in 92 Zr has been proven in an alternative way independent from electromagnetic transition matrix elements.
 Second, the relative signs between the valence components and the GQR has been measured for the first time.
-Finally, Fig. 5.7 proves that the small matter transition radii is a unique feature of the MSS which no other 2^+ state shares, hence it can be used to identify a MSS, although B(M1)-values are not known.
+Finally, Fig. 5.7 proves that the small matter transition radius is a unique feature of the MSS which no other 2^+ state shares, hence it can be used to identify a MSS, without knowledge of the B(M1: $2^+{ms} \rightarrow 2^+1$) strength.

 Besides these pleasant points, the shift gives experimental evidence for having three main building blocks contributing to the wave functions of the FSS and MSS: The GQR, a main proton and a main neutron two-quasiparticle component.
-In addition, the strong B(M1)-strength between the FSS and MSS proves the strong mixing between these two main components.
+In addition, the strong B(M1) strength between the FSS and MSS proves the strong mixing between the two latter components.
 In collective valence space models like the IBM-2 this mixing is caused by an effective proton-neutron interaction.
-This force is a key ingredient for the IBM-2 and is responsible for many nuclear structure phenomena resulting from configuration mixing like deformation and phase transition.
+This force is a key ingredient for the IBM-2 and is responsible for many nuclear structure phenomena resulting from configuration mixing like deformation and phase shape transitions.
 However, in the IBM-2 a microscopic justification for this effective force between bosons is still missing.
 The new experimental results obtained in the last section motivates a simple picture for the 'microscopic' origin of this force.
 Our aim is not to calculate the various parameters of the IBM-2 Hamiltonian, but to give a qualitative understanding of the origin of this effective force.

 As already mentioned in the latter section the GQR contributes strongly to the transition densities shown in Fig. 5.2.
 This surprising feature is examined in detail in this section.
-First, Fig. 5.8 delivers a proof for the admixture of the GQR in the wave function and sheds light on the consequences for the absolute B(E2)-values.
-Subfigures (I) and (II) display a decomposition of the B(E2)-values of the FSS and MSS in the contributions of the various proton two-quasiparticle components.
+First, Fig. 5.8 delivers a proof for the admixture of the GQR in the wave function and sheds light on the consequences for the absolute B(E2) values.
+Subfigures (I) and (II) display a decomposition of the B(E2) values of the FSS and MSS in the contributions of the various proton two-quasiparticle components.
 Starting at the lowest two-quasiparticle configuration the contribution of each is summed up.
-The full B(E2)-values are reached at ~23 MeV.
+The full B(E2) values are reached at ~23 MeV.
 Two-quasiparticle components at higher energies contribute negligibly.
 (The transition strengths of Tab.
 5.3 differ from the values in Fig. 5.8, since here are shown the corresponding values for the one-phonon states, i.e. the coupling to multi-phonon states is neglected.)
-The B(E2)-values are essentially composed from two sources, the valence space part which is located at low energies and a higher lying part located between 17 - 23 MeV.
+The B(E2) values are essentially composed from two sources, the valence space part which is located at low energies and a higher lying part located between 17 - 23 MeV.
 This higher lying part is formed by $2\hbar\omega$ two-quasiparticle states and belongs to the GQR [Pon10].
-The admixture of the GQR exceeds ~80% of the B(E2)-value of the FSS and ~65% in case of the MSS, while the contributions to the wave functions is less than 2%.
-Hence, the dominating part of the collectivity (collectivity is used here in the sense of large B(E2)-values) arise in a coupling to the GQR making both states to one-phonon states (in the IBM-2 sense).
-For the B(M1)-value the situation is different.
-Here, the valence space is entirely responsible for the large B(M1)-value of 0.63 μ_N^2 .
+The admixture of the GQR exceeds ~80% of the B(E2) value of the FSS and ~65% in case of the MSS, while its contributions to the wave functions is less than 2%.
+Hence, the dominating part of the collectivity (collectivity is used here in the sense of large B(E2) values) arise from a coupling to the GQR making both states to one-phonon states (in the IBM-2 sense).
+For the B(M1) value the situation is different.
+Here, the valence space is entirely responsible for the large B(M1) value of $0.63 \mu_N^2$.